tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 can write Bazel files that turn into CMake files that turn into Ninja files that build your code.

+Maybe you could even vendor [PocketPy](https://github.com/blueloveTH/pocketpy) with your code.
+This would mean you only depend on a C++ compiler to compile PocketPy, which can run your Python build system, which generates Ninja.
+It's not fully featured right now (I had to make some small modifications to `ninja_syntax.py` to get it to work) but with a little more time it could work really nicely.

 Check out [Build Systems à la Carte](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems.pdf) (PDF) if you are feeling adventurous.